Dallas Truck Accident Attorney

 Every accident is different and there are many types of injuries, both minor and major.
 This topic can be broken down into two main sections: personal injury & and property damage.
 When an accident causes you an injury, be it minor or major, that’s called a personal injury.
 When an accident destroys a car or a home, for example, that’s called property damage.
 You can sue for recovery in both cases.

-- Read more about common injuries in trucking accidents
+- Read more about common injuries in truck accidents

 - Personal Injuries